clmarr/DiaSim/README.lexicon.md

 The third and final section is headed by MORPHSYN.
 This section will list each morphosyntactic category in terms of the features it has, and the values for those features: essentially, the shape of its paradigm.
 Each *morphosyntactic* category heads its own subsection of this section, and is declared on a line indented by a single tab ('\t').
-Each of it features will be declared on a double-indented (two tabs) line beneath this subsection header, in which each feature is declared, delimited from its possible values by ':', which are given in a list delimited by ','.
+Each of its features will be declared on a double-indented (two tabs) line beneath this subsection header, in which each feature is declared, delimited from its possible values by ':', which are given in a list delimited by ','.
 In the FrenchParadigmShape file, there are three morphosyntactic categories declared: NOMINAL, VERB, and INF.
 The last, INF, is for infinitive, and does not have any features declared -- because an infinitive does not have its own paradigm in French.
 POS is not a declared feature here, but it is automatically associated to the paradigm of any morphosyntactic category with other features declared, and in the lexicon file, again, the default (as resulting from the previous section's input) will be applied if it is not explicitly specified.